pachyderm/pachyderm/doc/reference/pipeline_spec.md

 is always considered a successful exit code.

 `transform.debug` turns on added debug logging for the pipeline.

+`transform.user` sets the user that your code runs as, this can also be accomplished with a `USER` directive in your Dockerfile.

+`transform.working_dir` sets the directory that your command will be run from, this can also be accomplished with a `WORKDIR` directive in your Dockerfile.

 ### Parallelism Spec (optional)